 We see it as our mission to design, test and promote a new generation of more effective anti-corruption and state-building programmes based on our research and grounded in the broader society, not just the government.
 We believe that the transition from a corrupt regime to a regime where ethical universalism is the norm is a political and not a technical-legal process, and that this process has to be driven by domestic actors who stand to lose from corruption.
-Identifying such actors, studying their strategies, helping their process of learning and empowerment is what can lead to the sustainable building of a governance regime based on ethical universalism.
+Identifying such actors, studying their strategies, and helping their process of learning and empowerment is what can lead to the sustainable building of good governance, regime based on ethical universalism.

-Our three core objectives are:
+Our three core objectives: